alexandra-simeonova/drafts/getting-started.md

 Micro frontends are a great tool for breaking up big, monolithic UIs.
 They enable each team to develop their own application (micro frontend) end-to-end without relying on other teams.
 This improves scalability, makes updates easier, and results in a website that is more resilient and easier to manage.

-Micro frontend support is one of the main features of Luigi.
-[Luigi Client] provides you with the tools you need to develop your own micro frontend and connect it with the main application.
+Micro frontend support is one of Luigi's main features, enabling you and your team to take advantage of all their benefits. **[Luigi Client]** provides you with the tools to connect your micro frontend to the main Luigi application. **[Luigi Core]** enables you to create this main application and configure it according to your needs.

-The

-How are they implemented in Luigi? (**post message API**)

-Example of including one
+In the following sections, you will learn how to set up a small sample application in Luigi.

 ## Prerequisites